Any young woman with a birth date which falls between September 1, 2010 and August 31, 2012 is eligible to attend Oakcrest 2024.

 Medication (Prescription and OTC)

 Multivitamins and other over-the-counter medication should be in their original containers, but can be kept in the cabin with you.
 Please put medications in a ziplock bag containing a small card labeled with your name and instructions as to how and when they should be taken.
-Prescriptions medications should also be in their original containers in a separate ziplock bag and should also contain instructions as to how and when they should be taken.
+Prescription medications should also be in their original containers in a separate ziplock bag and should also contain instructions as to how and when they should be taken.
 Prescription medications will be kept in the first aid office.

 Campers are allowed to carry rescue inhalers, epipens, and diabetic medications and supplies with them at all times.